kishor2004reddy/ipl-analysis/README.md

 Participants are encouraged to use technologies, including but not limited to,

-1. Programming Language : Python
+1. Programming Language : Python.
-2. Data Manipulation : Numpy, Pandas
+2. Data Manipulation : Numpy, Pandas.
-3. Data Visualisation : Matplotlib, Seaborn, Plotly
+3. Data Visualisation : Matplotlib, Seaborn, Plotly.

 # Evaluation Criteria :